ZoneMinder/zoneminder/README.txt

   and because in some unusual circumstances it may still be more accurate  (see the ZM_FAST_IMAGE_BLENDS option for details).
-  Altogether these optimisations (along with other common sense ones  such as not maintaining a reference image in  'Record' mode where it is not used) significantly reduce the CPU load for most systems, especially when alarms are not in progress.
+  Altogether these optimisations (along with other common sense ones  such as not maintaining a reference image in  `Record' mode where it is not used) significantly reduce the CPU load for most systems, especially when alarms are not in progress.
   If an alarm is detected then a lot of file system and database